Student Communities

 LGBT Students: The Cornell Lesbian, Gay, Bisexual, Transgender (LGBT) Resource Center has a wide variety of resources, information about the LGBT community at Cornell, and ways to become involved.

-Students with Families: We recognize that some of our students embark on this new journey with partners and/or children.
+Students with Partners and Families: We recognize that some of our students embark on this new journey with partners and/or children.
 Our Students with Families website compiles information about resources, ways to stay informed and get involved, along with valuable contact information.

 General Clubs, Engagement, and Community-Building Opportunities